alanwhite1203/alanwhite1203.github.io/FiPuttableBond.md

 Although a puttable bond is a higher cost to the investor and an uncertainty to the issuer comparing to a regular bond, it is actually quite attractive to both issuers and investors.
 For investors, puttable bonds allow them to reduce interest costs at a future date should rate increase.
 For issuers, puttable bonds allow them to pay a lower interest rate of return until the bonds are sold back.
 If interest rates have increased since the issuer first issues the bond, the investor is like to call its current bond and reinvest it at a higher coupon.
 This presentation gives an overview of puttable bond and valuation model.

-	Puttable Bond Definition
-	A puttable bond is a bond in which the investor has the right to sell the bond back to the issuer at specified times (puttable dates) for a specified price (put price).
-	At each puttable date prior to the bond maturity, the investor may sell the bond back to its issuer and get the investment money back.
-	The underlying bonds can be fixed rate bonds or floating rate bonds.
-	A puttable bond can therefore be considered a vanilla underlying bond with an embedded Bermudan style option.
-	Puttable bonds protect investors.
-Therefore, a puttable bond normally pays investors a lower coupon than a non-callable bond.

-	The Advantage of Puttable Bonds
-	Although a puttable bond is a higher cost to the investor and an uncertainty to the issuer comparing to a regular bond, it is actually quite attractive to both issuers and investors.
-	For investors, puttable bonds allow them to reduce interest costs at a future date should rate increase.
-	For issuers, puttable bonds allow them to pay a lower interest rate of return until the bonds are sold back.
-	If interest rates have increased since the issuer first issues the bond, the investor is like to call its current bond and reinvest it at a higher coupon.

-	Puttable Bond Payoffs
 	At the bond maturity T, the payoff of a puttable bond is given by